William Armstrong (pilot)

-Flight Officer William Armstrong (October 30, 1924 – April 1, 1945)KIA was a member of the famed group of World War II-era African-Americans known as the Tuskegee Airmen.
+William Pinkney Armstrong (October 30, 1924 – April 1, 1945)KIA was a World War II flight officer and a member the Tuskegee Airmen.
 His plane was shot down on Easter Sunday in 1945 over Austria.
 In 2018 he was inducted into the Rhode Island Aviation Hall of Fame.

 Military service

 World War II

 The Tuskegee Airmen's aircraft had distinctive markings that led to the name, "Red Tails."

 After his graduation (September 8, 1944) from the Tuskegee Institute in Alabama he was assigned to the 301st Fighter Squadron, 332nd fighter group in Ramitelli, Italy.
 Armstrong flew missions escorting bombers to targets in Nazi territory.

 On Easter Sunday April 1, 1945, he was among a group of Tuskegee airmen escorting bombers back to their base.
 The Tuskegee airmen were attacked by a group of German fighters and Armstrong's plane was one of two American planes shot down.
 His body was not recovered.